-Instruction in engineering at Oregon State dates back to the 1880s, when mathematics professors incorporated concepts in engineering as a part of their teaching of math.
-In 1889, Grant Adelbert Covell was appointed to the first professorship exclusively devoted to engineering and soon following this appointment, he formed the Department of Mechanical Engineering.
-The first two graduates of this new department received their degrees in 1893.
-Soon after the first undergraduate degrees in mechanical engineering were awarded, the college established instructional departments in three other branches of engineering: Electrical (1897), Mining (1904), and Civil (1905).
+Engineering instruction at Oregon State dates back to the 1880s, when mathematics professors incorporated engineering concepts as a part of their teaching of math.
+In 1889, Grant Adelbert Covell was appointed to the first professorship exclusively devoted to engineering.
+Soon after, he formed the Department of Mechanical Engineering and the first recorded engineering classes.
+In 1893, the first two graduates received degrees in mechanical engineering.

-In addition to the management of instructional departments, the College of Engineering has also administered a number of research center and institutes at OSU, one of the earliest of which was the Water Resources Research Institute.
-Others currently include the O.H.
-Hinsdale Wave Research Laboratory, the Kiewit Center for Infrastructure and Transportation, the Western Regional Hazardous Substance Research Center, the Space Grant Program, the National Center for Accessible Transportation,and the Energy Resource Research Laboratory.
+The College of Engineering also administers a number of research center and institutes, including the Institute for Natural Resources-Water Resources Research Institute, the O.H.
+Hinsdale Wave Research Laboratory, the Kiewit Center for Infrastructure and Transportation, the Western Regional Hazardous Substance Research Center, the Space Grant Program, the National Center for Accessible Transportation, and the Energy Resource Research Laboratory.